ruvents-legacy/data-reconstructor/README.md

 ## Property Access

-At first, Data Constructor looks for a setter method (`$setterMethodName = 'set'.ucfirst($propertyName)`).
-If such `method_exists`, it is used to write data.
-Otherwise, library checks whether `property_exists`.

-We have decided not to use reflection for better performance.
-Thus, accessibility of setters and properties is not checked. **You must make setters and properties without setters public (or use magic `__set`).**
+When writing data to a property, reconstructor consistently tries each of the following approaches:

+1. if setter method (`$setterMethodName = 'set'.ucfirst($propertyName)`) exists and is publicly available, pass value to the setter;

+2. if property itself exists and is publicly available, set the value directly;

+3. if magic `__set()` method exists, pass value to the magic method directly;

+4. skip the property.

 ```php
 <?php